Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: Simulation Results

-To evaluate the positioning method, we use the Localization Error (LE) metric, defined for the \( u \)th \gls{ue} as $\mathrm{LE}_{\!u} = \sqrt{ \left\| \hat{\mathbf{m}}_u - \mathbf{m}_u \right\|^2 }.$ The Average Localization Error (ALE) is then computed as the mean LE over all localized \glspl{ue}.
+The Average Localization Error (ALE) is then computed as the mean LE over all localized \glspl{ue}.
+For each of the two considered scenarios, 20 independent statistical channel realizations were generated, with 20 UAV flights simulated for each realization.
 The cumulative distribution functions (CDFs) of the positioning error obtained with the three methods, along with their corresponding ALE values, are shown in Figs.~\ref{fig:cdf}a and \ref{fig:cdf}b.
-As depicted, our approach achieves a localization improvement of about 5--6\,m compared to \cite{scazzoli2023experimental, esrafilian2025first}.
+In the rural scenario, the proposed method achieves an ALE of 6.1\,m, compared to 11.5\,m and 12.6\,m for \cite{scazzoli2023experimental, esrafilian2025first}, with corresponding standard deviations of 5.1\,m, 7.1\,m, and 7.4\,m, respectively.
+In the urban scenario, the corresponding ALE values are 7.1\,m, 11.6\,m, and 13.8\,m, with standard deviations of 7.4\,m, 8.7\,m, and 7.5\,m, respectively.
+Overall, the proposed approach achieves an average localization improvement of approximately 5--6\,m compared to \cite{scazzoli2023experimental, esrafilian2025first}.

 At low flight altitudes \gls{aoa} tends to approach the horizon, which limits its localization capability.
-In real deployments, it also requires multi-element arrays with precise geometry and calibration, which is difficult to support on small aerial platforms. \gls{tdoa} based localization faces similar constraints: accurate multilateration needs sub-nanosecond synchronization, and even small timing offsets create meter-level errors.
-Resolving closely spaced multipath components also demands large bandwidth, yet reflected paths often arrive only a few nanoseconds apart, which complicates delay estimation at moderate bandwidths.
-Increasing bandwidth alleviates this but requires high sampling rates and significant onboard processing, incompatible with lightweight \gls{uav} platforms.
-To address the limitations of angle and delay based estimators, both sensitive to multipath and platform constraints, our method employs a signal consistency metric combined with kernel based weighting of the measurements collected along the UAV trajectory.
+In real deployments, it also requires multi-element arrays with precise geometry and onboard calibration of both the \gls{rf} chains and antennas, which is extremely difficult to support on small aerial platforms. \gls{tdoa} based localization faces similar constraints: accurate multilateration needs sub-nanosecond synchronization, and even small timing offsets create meter-level errors.
+In a passive sensing scenario such as ours, the \gls{ue} clock bias cannot be eliminated through two-way techniques (e.g., Round Trip Time (RTT)), since the UAV operates as a receiver only.
+As a result, TDoA inherently depends on the UE clock stability and on how frequently network-side timing corrections are applied, parameters that are not under the control of either the network or the sensing platform and introduce additional drift-induced errors \cite{JSAC_Paglierani}.